TGenNorth/ISGPipeline/README.txt

 To run the project from the command line, go to the dist folder and type the following:

-java -jar "ISGPipeline.jar"
+java -jar ISGPipeline.jar -S ISGPipelineQScript.scala

+After running the above command you will get an error message with a listing of optional/required arguments to use.

 Steps to run an analysis:

-1. To initialize a project run ISGPipeline using only the ISG argument.
+1. To initialize a project, create an empty directory and run ISGPipeline using only the ISG argument.
 Use a meaningful name that describes your analysis.

 ex. java -jar ISGPipeline.jar ISG=analysis1.